Armigerous/GreenThumb-app/notes/BRAND_IDENTITY.md

 - Complex explanations when simple ones work
 - Promises that sound too good to be true

-**The GreenThumb Test**: If you wouldn't say it to your neighbor while chatting over the fence about plants, don't put it in our marketing.
+**GreenThumb Test**: If you wouldn't say it to your neighbor while chatting over the fence about plants, don't put it in our marketing.

 ---